PrefectHQ/prefect/docs/tutorials/kubernetes-flow-runner.md

 To run the steps in this tutorial, all you'll need is a few easily configured prerequisites:

 - `kubectl` configured to connect to a cluster.
-- A [Storage](/concepts/storage/) configuration that is not Local Storage or Temporary Local Storage.
+- A remote [Storage](/concepts/storage/) configuration, not Local Storage or Temporary Local Storage.

 An easy way to get started is to use [Docker Desktop](https://www.docker.com/products/docker-desktop), turning on the [Kubernetes server and client](https://docs.docker.com/desktop/kubernetes/) and Docker CLI integration.